 Newborn Health Project, Solomon Islands

-Improving care in the first month of a baby's life can be live saving.
+Improving care in the first month of a baby's life can be life saving.
 In the Solomon Islands, out of every 1,000 babies born, more than ten will die in their first month.

 Improving the quality of hospital care for newborns can boost neonatal survival rates.
 To achieve this, the Centre for International Child Health (CICH) are implementing a package of interventions to improve quality of care during and immediately after birth.